ZakWinnick/rangeway-newsroom/_posts/92-percent-reliability-threshold.md

 Charging reliability is more than a technical metric—it's the foundation of EV driver confidence.
 Every failed charging attempt erodes trust in electric vehicles and slows the transition to sustainable transportation.

 But the solutions exist.
-Software-driven approaches—predictive maintenance, remote diagnostics, standardized protocols, and performance-based contracts—can deliver the 99%+ reliability that EV drivers deserve.
+Software-driven approaches, predictive maintenance, remote diagnostics, standardized protocols, and performance-based contracts can deliver the 99%+ reliability that EV drivers deserve.

 At Rangeway Energy, we're committed to building that future.
 Because when charging just works, electric vehicles become the obvious choice.